Seteco/Somorrostro/Memory-Requirements.md

 By default `update every = 1` and `history = 3600`.
 This gives you an hour of data with per second updates.

 If you set `update every = 2` and `history = 1800`, you will still have an hour of data, but collected once every 2 seconds.
 This will **cut in half** both CPU and RAM resources consumed by netdata.
+Of course experiment a bit.
+On very weak devices you might have to use `update every = 5` and `history = 720` (still 1 hour of data, but 1/5 of the CPU and RAM resources).

 You can also disable plugins you don't need.
 Disabling the plugins will also free both CPU and RAM resources.